 Current tobacco-related statistics are available from the Centers for Disease Control's Tobacco Control State Highlights, 2010.

-- 2/10/2017SB193—(vehicles with minors)—A bill relating to prohibiting smoking of tobacco products in a motor vehicle—Session Adjourned
+- 2/1/2019HB2077—(vehicles with minors)—A bill relating to prohibiting smoking in an enclosed motor vehicle—Passed Health and Human Resources Committee, sent to Judiciary Committee

 - 2/23/2016Oppose Big Tobacco's SB 666 in WV